Braised Pork with Cabbage and Apples

 2. Step 2:

-Remove the damaged outer sheets from the cabbage.
-Peel the onion, carrot and garlic.
-Rinse all vegetables, apples and greens in clean cold water.
+Remove any bruised outer leaves from the cabbage.
+Peel the onion, carrot, and garlic.
+Rinse all the vegetables, apples, and herbs in clean cold water.

 3. Step 3: